-The building in question is the dairy unit located at 75 Lower Styx Road, Bottle Lake, Christchurch.
-The exact date of construction of the building is unknown but it is known to be pre-1963 as an extension to an existing dairy unit/cow shed was added in 1963.
-The building is currently unused.
+The is located at 75 Lower Styx Road, Bottle Lake, Christchurch.
+The exact date of construction of the original portion of the building is unknown but it is believed to be pre-1974 as a portion of the building was rebuilt in 1974.
+The building is currently used for storage of hay and as a workshop.
 There are 6 buildings located on the site with various uses.